rurban/perl-hash-stats/README.md

 DJB's DNS server has an explicit check for "hash flooding" attempts.
 Some rare hash tables implementations use rb-trees.

-For city there currently exists a simple universal C function to easily create collisions per seed.  crc32 is exploitable even more easily.
+For City there currently exists a simple universal C function to easily create collisions per seed.  crc32 is exploitable even more easily.
 Note that this exists for every hash function, just encode your hash SAT solver-friendly and look at the generated model.
 It is